-While any stock can see a spike in price, it takes a real winner to consistently outperform the market.
-Shares of Asanko Gold have increased 80.89% over the past quarter, and have gained 22.63% in the last year.
-On the other hand, the S&P 500 has only moved 3.62% and 1.67%, respectively.
+Considering longer term price metrics, like performance over the last three months or year, can be advantageous as well.
+Shares of Asanko Gold have increased 74.69% over the past quarter, and have gained 10.77% in the last year.
+On the other hand, the S&P 500 has only moved 0.55% and 3.86%, respectively.

 The Zacks Momentum Style Score also takes into account trends in estimate revisions, in addition to price changes.
 Please note that estimate revision trends remain at the core of Zacks Rank as well.
 A nice path here can help show promise, and we have recently been seeing that with AKG.

-Over the past two months, 3 earnings estimates moved higher compared to none lower for the full year.
-These revisions helped boost AKG's consensus estimate, increasing from -$0.04 to $0.00 in the past 60 days.
-Looking at the next fiscal year, 2 estimates have moved upwards while there have been no downward revisions in the same time period.
+Over the past two months, 1 earnings estimate moved higher compared to none lower for the full year.
+These revisions helped boost AKG's consensus estimate, increasing from -$0.07 to -$0.01 in the past 60 days.
+Looking at the next fiscal year, 1 estimate has moved upwards while there have been no downward revisions in the same time period.